Steboss/steboss.github.io/_posts/2017-07-23-taming-loops-part2.markdown

 thus right after the script we will write the input argument.
 Finally `int` is a way to convert the number we have given into an integer.
 For example: `int(100)` returns `100` and `int(12.3)` return `12`.

 - After the input is given we are going to play with it with some conditions

+All right :)
+now we know really a lot and we can start to code a bit more.
+Let's try to deal with some [exercises][ifexercises]

+[ifexecises]:ifexercises.html